 Fair enough.
 What made you want to apply?

 My friends had used the beta and seemed to meet fun people.
 Plus, I was curious to see which celebs were on it, not gonna lie.
 Some celebs I heard were on it, I was like, "Ew."

 Any celeb in particular that you were hoping to match with?

 Not really, I was just curious.
-At the time I was using Tinder in LA, and I hooked up or matched with people who I knew of beforehand because of their jobs or affiliations.
-Which is kinda like D-list celeb Raya.
+At the time, I was using Tinder in LA and I hooked up or matched with people who I knew of beforehand because of their jobs or affiliations.
+Which is kind of like D-list celeb Raya.

 How did it feel being rejected?

 I never got a rejection email or anything, it just stayed pending indefinitely.